Skip to main content

 • CYP3A4 ∞ This enzyme pathway produces 16α-hydroxyestrone (16α-OHE1), a metabolite that retains significant estrogenic activity and has been associated with proliferative effects.

 Phase II metabolism involves conjugation, where another molecule is attached to the hydroxylated estrogens to further increase water solubility and facilitate excretion.
-A key Phase II enzyme is Catechol-O-methyltransferase (COMT). methylates the (2-OHE1 and 4-OHE1) into methoxyestrogens, which are biochemically inert and readily excreted.
+A key Phase II enzyme is Catechol-O-methyltransferase (COMT).
+COMT methylates the catechol estrogens (2-OHE1 and 4-OHE1) into methoxyestrogens, which are biochemically inert and readily excreted.
 This step is particularly protective against the potential reactivity of the 4-OHE1 metabolite.

 Clinically Relevant Genetic Polymorphisms